Knossos Palace: a plunge into the heart of Minoan civilization

 Knossos Palace was first built around 1900 BC.
 However, the site underwent a major reconstruction around 1700 BC, following a major earthquake.
 These reconstructions marked the expansion and improvement of the palace, which became more imposing and sophisticated over time.
 This phenomenon of regular reconstruction reflects the resilience of the Minoans, who were able to adapt their architecture to natural changes while maintaining the grandeur of their civilization.

-The Administrative and Ceremonial Role of the Palace
+The administrative and ceremonial role of the Palace

 Knossos Palace was not only a residence for royalty, but also an administrative and ceremonial center.
-The Minoans used the site to manage the vast resources of their civilization.
+The Minoans used this site to manage the vast resources of their civilization.
 The Linear B tablets discovered in the palace bear witness to the Minoans’ advanced administrative organization.
 These tablets contain information on stocks, trade and daily activities, proving the importance of Knossos in the Mediterranean economic network.

 It’s important to note that these frescoes are not mere decorations.
 In fact, they served as a means of transmitting myths and cultural values.
 In this way, they enabled the Minoans to preserve their history and religion for future generations.

-The Location of Knossos Palace: A Strategic Site
+The location of Knossos Palace: a strategic site

 An ideal location for trade and agriculture

-The Messara plain is renowned for its fertile soils, ideal for agriculture.
+The Messara plain is renowned for its fertile soils, ideal for farming.
 It offered the Minoans abundant production of cereals, olive oil and wine, essential resources for both self-sufficiency and trade.
 These elements contributed to the wealth and power of Knossos.
 The Minoans used these resources to develop a prosperous economy, promoting large-scale trade with Egypt, mainland Greece and other Mediterranean cultures.

 Privileged access to the sea and trade routes

 Easy access to the sea enabled Knossos Palace to play a key role in maritime trade.
-The Minoans, skilful navigators and traders, used the sea routes to exchange not only agricultural goods but also bronze artifacts, precious wooden furniture and frescoes painted with vegetable pigments.
+The Minoans, skilful navigators and traders, used the sea routes to exchange not only agricultural goods but also bronze artefacts, precious wooden furniture and frescoes painted with vegetable pigments.
 Their presence on these strategic trade routes enabled them to forge lasting links with numerous civilizations, strengthening their influence in the region.

 Military and strategic advantages